ethstorage/es-node/SETUP.md

 # Setup a Private EthStorage Network
-In this tutorial you will deploy your storage contract on EIP-4844 devnet, and setup a private network composed by es-node instances.
+In this tutorial, you will deploy your storage contract on EIP-4844 devnet, and set up a private network composed of es-node instances.

-Optionally, you can also setup a private EIP-4844 testnet using [Kurtosis](https://docs.kurtosis.com/).
+Optionally, you can also set up a private EIP-4844 testnet using [Kurtosis](https://docs.kurtosis.com/).

 ## Setup a private EIP-4844 testnet
-This section is a quick guide to setup a private testnet with EIP-4844 enabled.
-Refer to [this document](https://notes.ethereum.org/@parithosh/kurtosis-example) for more detailed description.
+This section is a quick guide to setting up a private testnet with EIP-4844 enabled.
+For a more detailed description, please take a look at [this document](https://notes.ethereum.org/@parithosh/kurtosis-example)

 ### Environment
 * Docker version 24.0.5+
 * Kurtosis ([installation](https://docs.kurtosis.com/install/#ii-install-the-cli))

-_Note: Currenly the latet version of built Docker images available is devnet-8, but it will not affect the tests._
+_Note: Currently the latest version of built Docker images available is devnet-8, but it will not affect the tests._

 ### Step 1: Configuration
 Save the below JSON in a file called `eth.json`